 “They know what factories our animatronics come from,” he said, “and if I have a video with a product we haven’t launched in the background, they’ll notice and ask when it is coming.”

-Fallenstein’s website has more than100 life-size animatronics, and though that doesn’t include a certain 12-foot skeleton, there is an eight-foot version that has similar features.
+Fallenstein’s website has more than100 life-size animatronics, and though that doesn’t include a certain 12-foot skeleton, there is an 8-foot version that has similar features.
 Or shoppers can opt for the colossal 25-foot inflatable Beetlejuice.

-But if people are just now buying their terrifying clowns, creepy witches and unsettling antique dolls they’re behind, Fallenstein said.
+But if people are just now buying their terrifying clowns, creepy witches and unsettling antique dolls, they’re behind, Fallenstein said.
 Buying from his site typically begins as early as July and August and peaks around early October for decorations.
 The rest of the month until Oct.
 31, most shoppers are just buying costumes, he said.

-“That’s the exciting part,” Gray said of only fielding a handful of trick-or-treaters on the actual day, “is even though I don’t see kids on Halloween, I get to see their reactions to my decorations before the holiday.”
+She showed them it wasn’t real, and says that’s what she loves about decorating: “That’s the exciting part.”
+Though she only sees a handful of trick-or-treaters on the actual day, “I get to see their reactions to my decorations before the holiday.”